bmigette/autoreco/README.md

 - DNS Servers will trigger dnsenum / sublist3r #TODO fix
 - ...

-The process is iterative, meaning if a new vhost is discovered for example, we will ran another set of GoBuster / FFUF tests against this new vhost.
+The process is iterative, meaning if a new vhost is discovered for example, we will ran another set of GoBuster / FFUF scan against this new vhost.
 If a new domain is discovered, we will generate vhosts based on the known hostnames of a webserver and attempt to scan again. etc...